rcastellotti/tinyben/README.md

 + implement both interactive and non interactive options (if applicable)
 + implement a cli to run commands
 + implement a web ui to view results and run tests (flask)
++ write a CI pipeline to generate documentation (listing the benchmarks)
++ implement bundles of benchmarks (compilation should run several microbenchmarks such as llvm, kernel..)

 sample output